giovanniboscu/continuous-section-field/cuf/docs/csf_problem.md

   adapter: ../../../adapters/bending/problem.py
 ```

-The adapter is the user-facing programmable location where loads and
-boundary conditions are defined.

-It does not implement a dedicated CUF solver.
-Instead, it uses the
-general numerical services exposed by the CSF-CUF infrastructure while
-keeping the physical definition of the structural problem outside the
-CUF core.
+The adapter is therefore the place to modify when a different loading or a different set of boundary conditions is required.

+There is no need to modify the CUF solver itself.

+## What the problem adapter does

 For this example, the adapter defines: